tudocomp/tudocomp/docs/Documentation.md

     // ...
 }
 ~~~

-Note that copies and sub-views are shallow, ie. they point to the same memory
-location as the original view and thus have the same content.

->> *TODO*: InputView copy ctor is deleted...

 The type [`len_t`](@DX_LEN_T@) is another one of *tudocomp*'s core
 types and shall be used for lengths and indices.